abregado/champions-combat/_chapters/rules.md

 ### Attack section
 The Attack section is always in the middle of the action card.

+When using the Attack section of a card, a player follows these steps:
-Choose a target player that is inside a targeted hex on your style card.
+* A target character is chosen.
+The target must be inside a hex shown on the attackers Style card.
-If there are no players on any of the hexes covered by your style card, you may not play an Attack card.
+* If there are no characters on any of the hexes covered by the attackers style card, an Attack card may not be played.
-Roll the number of dice shown on the attack action, denoted by the Die icon.
+* A number of dice, denoted by the number Die icons in the Attack section, are rolled.
-The targeted hex on the Style card is marked with either "3+" or "4+".
+* The targeted hex on the Style card is marked with either "3+" or "4+".
-If the targeted hex is marked with 3+, then attack dice which landed on a number greater than or equal to three are successful, and attack dice less than three have failed.
+* If the targeted hex is marked with 3+, then attack dice which landed on a number greater than or equal to three are successful, and attack dice less than three have failed.
-If the targeted hex is marked with 4+, then attack dice which landed on a number greater than or equal to four are successful, and attack dice less than four have failed.
+* If the targeted hex is marked with 4+, then attack dice which landed on a number greater than or equal to four are successful, and attack dice less than four have failed.
-The attacker gains one score token for each successful attack die, unless this is modified by the target's reaction.
+* Each successful die is considered a hit.

 Each attack may have one or more special effects, which are detailed below: